 If you’re interested in how to get into interior design, you probably have a lot of questions.
-What are the best interior design schools?
-What are the different kinds of interior design jobs?
-And what’s the average interior designer salary?
+What are the best schools?
+What are the different kinds of interior designs?
+What does it take to get started in becoming an interior designer?
+And what’s the average interior designing salary?

-Well, you’ve come to the right place.
-We’ll share everything you need to know for becoming an interior designer.
+Sounds overwhelming?
+Don’t worry.
+You’ve come to the right place.
+We’ll share everything you need to know about becoming an interior designer.
 First up: how do they spend their days?

 What Does an Interior Designer Do?